paritytech/canvas/README.md

 The latest confirmed working Substrate commit which will then be used is [ed702e8246d5c4f82e686fb044ac6c2e6cd269cf](https://github.com/paritytech/substrate/tree/ed702e8246d5c4f82e686fb044ac6c2e6cd269cf).

+### Unstable Features
+If you're the type of person that likes to drink your soup before it cools, you might also be wondering about how to activate unstable `pallet-contracts` features.
+To do this you can run the previous installation command with the following flag:

+`--features contracts-unstable-interface`.

 ## Usage

 To run a local dev node execute